Dobefu/DLiteScript/docs/content/docs/standard-library/arrays/length.md

 +++
 title = 'arrays.length'
 linkTitle = 'length'
-description = 'Returns the number of elements in an array.' weight = 0 draft = false
+description = 'Get the number of elements in an array.
+Return the array size as a number for iteration and validation.
+Part of the arrays namespace.' weight = 0 draft = false
 +++